 - Bring a medium saucepan to boil.
 Add the cashews, and boil for 10 minutes.
 Drain, and set aside.

-- Chop onion and sauté in saucepan with ½ cup of vegetable stock until soft.
+- Chop onion and sauté in a saucepan with ½ cup of vegetable stock until soft.

-- In a blender combine 1 cup of almond milk, sautéd onions and vegetable stock,2 cloves of minced garlic, ground cashews, nutritional yeast, salt and pepper.
-Pulse until thoroughly combined and smooth.
+- In a blender combine 1 cup of almond milk, sautéd onions, 2 cloves of minced garlic, drained cashews, nutritional yeast, salt, and pepper.
+Blend until thoroughly combined and smooth.

-- Pour mixture into saucepan.
-Heat on medium stirring continuously until sauce begins to thicken.
+- Pour mixture into a saucepan.
+Heat over medium stirring continuously until sauce begins to thicken.

 Notes

-- You could also freeze any sauce leftovers in an ice cube tray for personal serving size use later on.
+- You could also freeze any sauce leftovers in an ice cube tray for personal serving-size use later.

 - This sauce does usually thicken when refrigerated.

-- If your sauce is too thick, you can add some vegetable broth or water in small increments and whisk them together in a saucepan until you reach your desired consistency.
+- If your sauce is too thick, add some vegetable broth or water in small increments and whisk them together in a saucepan until you reach your desired consistency.

 - Keep in the refrigerator for up to 4 days.